jmk0/rome/cad/stl/filament_sensors/orbiter_1_5_sensor/readme.md

 ## Post processing
 - remove sacrificial layer and clean the filament path
+- the micro switch orientation matters, make sure the lever points to the small lever pocket
 - make sure the sensor works, you can move it slightly to support more types of switches